PikasXYZ/mobile-game-hack-4equals10/README.md

  ㅤ

-2. Go toward cell group `Main` to select Mode and Set X & Y
+2. Go into cell group `Main` to select mode and set X & Y

  ㅤ